masamatovic/ETL/README.md

 # ETL
-### GENERATOR
+## GENERATOR

-  Application with REST endpoint. <br />
-  The endpoint generate random shift data for the previous week.
+  Application that generates random shifts data for the previous week, it is accessed with REST endpoint.

-### ETL
+## ETL

   ETL (Extract Transform Load) application:
   * Fetches the data from Generator endpoint.
-  * Convert all timestamps  to EST timezone.
+  * Converts all timestamps to EST timezone.
-  * Save data in postgres database.
+  * Saves the data to postgres database.

 # RUN APPLICATIONS
 ```